arnabsaha16/dl4h-ecgqa-arnabs3/README.md

-# Electrocardiogram–Language Model for Few-Shot Question Answering
+# Electrocardiogram–Language Model for Few-Shot Question Answering - Replication of research paper
 This repository contains the code used for Electrocardiogram–Language Model for Few-Shot Question Answering with Meta Learning (published at CHIL 2025) and related implementation instructions.
 You can watch a brief project talk here:

 # Citation